 A few years ago, my wife and I got married.
 At the time, we had little money to put towards our wedding.
 A lot of thought, negotiation, and even a little sacrifice (but not much) went into our wedding planning.
 The result?
 We spent a mere $2,500 on the wedding.

-How did we have such an inexpensive wedding?
-I’ll fill you in.
+How did we have such a cheap wedding?
+I’ll lay out every detail.
 If you aspire to keep you wedding to similar low costs, you’re going to have to follow many, if not all, of the following steps.
 And you might stir up a bit of controversy along the way.
 But that’s OK.
 It’s your day.
 And they’ll get over it.

 1. Limit your Wedding Guest List

 The first step is the hardest.
 It’s also the most crucial because the majority of your total expenses are going to be dependent on it.
 You need to limit your guest list in order to have a cheap wedding, or at least limit the reception guest list.